 Yes, that is the whole purpose of Aceso: the ultrasound can identify lesions in dense breast tissue when that same lesion is occult (i.e. not seen) in the mammogram.
 Click here for an example.
 Since dense breast tissue is found in 40% of women of screening age, it is important to be able to detect lesions at the initial examination.

 No other company currently has a system like Aceso that combines both FFDM and ABUS in one device, although there has been research conducted at the University of Heidelberg in Germany whose researchers collaborated with Siemens, and at the University of Michigan whose engineers developed a prototype with the assistance of GE Healthcare.
 Click here for a link to a story about these two prototype systems.

 CapeRay secured ISO 13485 certification, as well as the CE Mark for our Pandia digital X-ray camera in June 2012.
 The ISO certification has been renewed each year since then, while in November 2017 CapeRay secured the CE Mark for Aceso, our dual-modality system that combines full-field digital mammography (FFDM) and automated breast ultrasound (ABUS) in a single product.
-We will be applying for FDA Approval for Aceso during 2018.
+We initiated the process for securing FDA clearance for Aceso during the second half of 2019.

 Aceso is now commercially available in the European Union, the Middle East and South Africa.

 There are two major advantages of gathering the images simultaneously.
 First, there is a considerable savings in time: just 10 minutes versus 30 minutes when gathering the images with separate X-ray and ultrasound systems.
 Second, there is the ease of co-registration, with the breast in the same degree of compression and orientation when Aceso acquires the images.